vedph/taxo-store/README.md

 The TaxoStore supports automatic database seeding from CSV files.
 When the database is created for the first time, it will automatically import data from CSV files if they are present.

-By default, `AddTreeServices` looks for seed files at:
+By default, `AddTaxoStoreServices` looks for seed files at:

-- `wwwroot/trees/trees.csv`: tree definitions.
+- `wwwroot/taxo/trees.csv`: tree definitions.
 Each tree is implicitly numbered with an ordinal when importing it, which makes it easier to refer nodes to it.
 The first imported tree is 1, the second 2, and so forth.
 So, in the nodes file you will refer to 1 for the first tree, 2 for the second, and so forth.
-- `wwwroot/trees/nodes.csv`: node data.
+- `wwwroot/taxo/nodes.csv`: node data.

 If these files exist, they will be automatically used for seeding when the database is first created.